-The IDEAS City Festival, a biennial event that brings together artists, architects, urban planners, and creative thinkers to address overarching issues confronting municipalities in times of transformation and change, took place in the second quarter, from May 1st- 4th.
+The IDEAS City Festival, a biennial event that brings together artists, architects, urban planners, and creative thinkers to address overarching issues confronting municipalities in times of transformation and change, took place in the second quarter of 2013 from May 1st- 4th.
 During the Festival timeframe, the four main Festival platforms drew approximately 65,000 visitors to downtown Manhattan.
-The four planks of the Festival are: The IDEAS CITY Conference which took place on May 1st and 2nd, the Workshops which took place on May 3rd, and the StreetFest and associated Projects which occurred on May 4th.
-IDEAS CITY Festival staff made sure that the program brochures, which contained translations in Spanish and Chinese, were distributed to partner venues and other local cultural, educational, and community organizations in the area and beneficiaries of the Program included Lower Manhattan residents and workers, schools and students who attended the Festival, as well as, artists and nearby cultural organizations, who participated in the Festival as well as local businesses and cultural organizations which benefited from the increased foot traffic and enhanced activity in Lower Manhattan during the Festival timeframe.
+The four planks of the Festival were: The IDEAS CITY Conference which took place on May 1st and 2nd, the Workshops which took place on May 3rd, and the StreetFest and associated Projects which occurred on May 4th.